Discover Career Opportunities

 Depending on the program, coursework can include biomechanics, anatomy and physiology, physical fitness testing and training protocols, motor control, exercise physiology, nutrition, and health promotion.

-If you’re a working professional who wishes to get ahead in your career, you can also pursue an online kinesiology degree that offers the same coursework as a traditional program.
+If you’re a working professional who wishes to advance your career, you can also pursue an online kinesiology degree that offers the same coursework as a traditional program.

 Career paths for kinesiology grads

 Kinesiology graduates can apply their knowledge and skills to various industries, such as corporate wellness, medical device sales, sports marketing, and event management.
-As the demand for qualified professionals in these areas continues to grow, many exciting career paths are available to kinesiology graduates.
+As the demand for qualified professionals in these areas grows, many exciting career paths are available to kinesiology graduates.
 Here’s what you need to know:

 1. Personal trainer